Tom-PIT/Connected.Docs/en/Logistics/Domain/LogisticsDomain.md

 ![Logistics Domain](../Assets/LogisticsSitemap.png "Logistics Domain")

 > [!NOTE]
-> The available logistics documents and features depend on each company’s configuration and warehouse processes.
+> The available domains depend on each company’s configuration and business model.

 ## What is included in the Logistics domain?